populse/populse_mia/README.md

         rm -r [mia_install_dir]

  * From source, for Windows 10 distribution
- 	 * First assure that you have activated the developer mode for Windows in the parameters :
+ 	 * First assure that you have activated the developer mode for Windows in the parameters : (```You will need administrator right for this```)
 	 	* Click on start and parameters ;
-		* Go in Update and Security ;
+		* Go in Update & Security ;
-		* Click on Developer environment in the left column and activate the Developer mode ;
+		* Click on For developer in the left column and activate the Sideload app ;
-		* You will need to restart you computer.
+		* You might need to restart you computer.
 	 * Open a PowerShell window on your computer :
 	 	* Click on start menu and type "PowerShell" ;
 		* Run the PowerShell application.